-Engineering psychologists use their understanding of the human behavior to help design and improve technology, consumer products, work settings, and living environments.
-You’re likely to be working within an academic setting or for a private organization.
-If you’re working for a business or organization you could be working with or as part of one of these teams:
+Engineering psychologists use their understanding of human behavior to help design and improve technology, consumer products, work settings, and living environments.
+You will likely be working within an academic setting or for a private organization.
+If you’re working for a business or organization, you could be working with or as part of one of these teams:

 - Product Development

-Evolutionary psychology is mostly a research role, with a focus on investigating and analyzing how the brain and its cognitive processes have developed over time.
+Evolutionary psychology is mostly a research role, investigating and analyzing how the brain and its cognitive processes have developed over time.
 You’ll need to be interested in biology, anthropology, and history.
-This is a specialized field and there aren’t many jobs available, with most jobs being in academia.
+This is a specialized field with few jobs available, with most jobs being in academia.

 - Planning an experiment